-Tommy’s newly released recording, “Tommy Peoples: Recorded at Fiddler’s Hearth”, is available directly from this site.
+Tommy’s recording, “Tommy Peoples: Recorded at Fiddler’s Hearth”, is available from Custy’s Traditional Irish Music Shop in Ennis, Co.
+Clare, and can be ordered

 It was recorded live during a 2005 performance at Fiddler’s Hearth pub in South Bend, Indiana.